avani17101/avani17101.github.io/_pages/about.md

 This is Avani Gupta.
 Welcome to my web-page.

-I a Research Associate at G42, Abu Dhabi, UAE.
-I am did my masters under Prof. P J Narayanan in ML interpretability applied over Computer Vision and Graphics.
+I am working as a Research Associate at G42, Abu Dhabi, UAE.
+I did my masters under Prof. P J Narayanan in ML interpretability and Computer Vision.
+I specifically worked on post-hoc model evaluation as well as ante-hoc model training using human centered concepts.
 I completed my B.Tech in Computer Science from IIIT Hyderabad in 2021.

-I have worked with Reinforcement Learning in Business Process Automations (in my Internship at IBM Research).
-I have worked in loose clothing in 3D human body in Independent Study with Prof. Avinash Sharma.
-I have also worked in NLP problems like scientific papers summarization, NER, Fake News Detection etc. I am proficient in Deep Learning, Computer Vision, Reinforcement Learning, Natural Language Processing, web-dev, app-dev with demonstrated history of work.
+Other problems I have worked on:  Reinforcement Learning in Business Process Automations (in my Internship at IBM Research, 2021); loose clothing in 3D human body in Independent Study with Prof. Avinash Sharma.
+I have also worked in NLP problems like scientific papers summarization, NER, Fake News Detection etc. I am proficient in Explainable AI, Deep Learning, Computer Vision, Reinforcement Learning, Natural Language Processing, web-dev, app-dev with demonstrated history of work.
-I am keen over learning new things and working on problems where I can make an impact.
+I am keen on learning new things and working on problems where I can make an impact.
+For more details please find my [CV](https://avani17101.github.io/CV/).

-Education
+News
 ======
-* International Institute of Information Technology, Hyderabad, India (2019-2023) B.Tech(Hons) + MS by Research in Computer Science
+* Paper "Concept Distillation: Leveraging Human-Centered Explanations for Model Improvement​", accepted in Neurips 2023!
-* Holy Cross S.S school, Pension Bada - Raipur, Chhattisgarh, India (2002-2017)
+* Defended my Masters thesis successfully on September 30th, 2023.
-Intermediate - AISSCE, May 2017
+* Paper "Predicting Business Process Events in Presence of Anomalous IT Events", accepted in  CODS-COMAD, 2024.
-Mathematics, Informatics Practices, Chemistry 90/100, Agg.
-84.8%​ Matriculation - AISSE, May 2015 , 8.6 CGPA
+* Oral and Best paper award for paper titled "Interpreting Intrinsic Image Decomposition using Concept Activations" in ICVGIP, 2022

 Work experience
 ======